Mid-Urethral Sling Surgery

 There are three variations of mid-urethral slings surgeries.
 Depending on the type of mid-urethral sling surgery, small incisions may be made behind the pubic bone or on the inner thigh to help position the sling most effectively.

-Cystoscopy (looking into the bladder with a small camera) is performed at the end of surgery to ensure that the urinary tract has not been injured.
+Cystoscopy (looking into the bladder with a small camera) is performed at the end of the stress urinary incontinence surgery to ensure that the urinary tract has not been injured.

-The surgery can usually be performed in under an hour and patients will typically be able to go home the same day.
+The surgery can usually be performed in under an hour and our Gillette, WY, patients will typically be able to go home the same day.
 Because urinary retention can occasionally occur, it is required that patients empty their bladder before being discharged.
-Most patients are able to return to work one week after surgery.
+Most patients are able to return to work one week after stress urinary incontinence surgery.
 While the incisions are healing, patients are advised to avoid excessive straining, strenuous exercise, heavy lifting, and intercourse.

 Possible Complications

-Due to the nature of the surgery, urinary retention or a sense of urgency may occur, although these symptoms are usually temporary.
+Due to the nature of the stress urinary incontinence surgery, urinary retention or a sense of urgency may occur, although these symptoms are usually temporary.

 Misinformation about the mesh used to make bladder/mid-urethral slings is widely circulated, but they are safe and reliable with a low risk of causing problems later on.
 Rarely, they can erode through the vaginal skin and cause pain or into the bladder or bladder neck.
 If this occurs, surgery may be required to remove the mesh.

-Mid-urethral sling surgery is a reliable and permanent treatment for stress urinary incontinence.
+Our mid-urethral sling surgery in Gillette, WY is a reliable and permanent treatment for stress urinary incontinence.
 These procedures are easier to perform with shorter recovery times and fewer complications than other treatments.
 If you are suffering from urinary incontinence, Associates in Women’s Health is ready to help.